stephennancekivell/fun-akka-streams/slides/slides.md

 reactive-streams.org

 Is a interface project.
 Not an implementation.
-Defines how you should use the interface, the order that you should call the methods, and the rules around that.

 Joint effort between different groups in industry.

-Different implementations will work together.
-Think java to scala to haskell.
-You dont want to crash your friends java server because it doesnt implement reactive streams the same way.

 Netflix, Pivotal (SpringSource), Red Hat, Twitter, Lightbend, Oracle, ...